pathogenwatch-oss/mlst/README.md

 * Return the hit with the most matching bases
 * To break ties, return the but with the greatest percentage identity

+Finally, in the second part all matches are resolved down to build a PubMLST-type profile.
+* One match per locus
+* If more than one exact hit is found then the lowest ST is used.

-## Building the containers locally
+## Building the images locally

 7 gene MLST and Core Genome MLST use the same code but different databases which you build into two separate containers.
 This means that you can